-Hillary Clinton is generally held to be more hawkish than the man she hopes to succeed next year and that reputation is not entirely undeserved, argues Fred Kaplan in Slate
+Hillary Clinton is thought to be more hawkish than the man she hopes to succeed, and that reputation is not undeserved, argues Fred Kaplan in Slate

 It’s hard to predict just how Clinton would act as president.
 “The calculations of a senator, or the arguments of a cabinet officer, are different from the deliberations of a commander-in-chief,” writes Kaplan.

 But it’s possible to make some deductions based on Clinton’s past.

 As Barack Obama’s first-term secretary of state, Clinton sided with Defense Secretary Robert Gates and the generals when discussing troop levels in Afghanistan and supported CIA chief David Petraeus’ plan to arm the supposedly moderate rebels in Syria.
 Obama overruled her at both times.

 When he did support her, to intervene in Libya, it was despite the reluctance of Gates and many in the Pentagon, who didn’t see the uprising against Colonel Muammar Gaddafi as touching on American interests in North Africa.

 Clinton’s hawkishness as secretary of state was balanced by relatively dovish positions on other matters, though, writes Kaplan, including her ill-fated “reset” with Russia.

 Even in her support for arming Syrian rebels, Kaplan notes she opposed still more aggressive proposals to deploy American troops.